-Pratt public safety officers are trained in a variety of critical safety skills, including criminal law, first aid, CPR and Automated Electronic Defibrillators (AED), Narcan, traumatic bleeding control, public relations, implicit bias awareness, diversity, equity, inclusion allies training, methods of de-escalation, effective communication, mental health awareness and crisis intervention, critical incident response, and much more, to ensure the effective protection of persons and property.
+Pratt public safety officers are trained in a variety of critical safety skills, including criminal law, first aid, CPR and Automated Electronic Defibrillators (AED), Narcan, traumatic bleeding control, public relations, implicit bias awareness, diversity, equity, inclusion, allies training, methods of de-escalation, effective communication, mental health awareness, and crisis intervention, critical incident response, and much more, to ensure the adequate protection of persons and property.

-Training for Pratt Public Safety is provided by a variety of safety, security, and law enforcement professionals, including campus safety and security experts.
-In-service training and exercises are also provided on an annual basis, as well as during each tour or at roll call.
-This training provides updates on existing technologies, evaluates officer skills, addresses safety concerns and trends on campus as well as among community members.
+Training for Pratt Public Safety is provided by various safety, security, and law enforcement professionals, including campus safety and security experts.
+In-service training and exercises are also offered on an annual basis, as well as during each tour or at roll call.
+This training gives updates on existing technologies, evaluates officer skills, and addresses safety concerns and trends on campus and among community members.